 Memes annoy me.
 A little silliness in a serious pursuit can be fun, but being bombarded by nonsense for most of the day whenever I look online is not even remotely helpful.
 I know it is a naive thought, but I’d like memes that perpetuate myths to die out so that the myths and misconceptions can also die out – the mistranslated “end him rightly” meme is a prime candidate for this.
 Similarly, “pithy” statements such as stick the pointy end in the other guy are quite unhelpful and contribute very little of use to discussions.

 That being said, being able to encapsulate an important detail in an enduring soundbite can really help your message spread.

 Training safely and effectively

 Although it might be fun NOW to win more bouts, I want to make sure that I can keep training until I’m in my 80s (or even older).
 Therefore, I have to ensure that I am training for the future, and not accepting short-term gains in exchange for my long-term health.
-I have to pay attention to the warning signs of pain and learn the difference between the pain from a solid hit and the pain that tells me a muscle or joint is being overworked and needs a rest.
+I can consider my body structure like a plumbing system, and must pay attention to the warning signs of pain and learn the difference between the pain from a solid hit and the pain that tells me a muscle or joint is being overworked and needs a rest.
 Sometimes, it is valuable to know when not to win a fight.